 Fast forward to today.

-Luke and I have been married 11 years, have six kids and a home based business.
+Luke and I have been married 13 years, have seven kids and a home based business.
 The thought of repainting and refinishing every square inch of our 2400 square foot farmhouse wasn’t something that sounded exactly exciting.
-I can’t wait to find the perfect furniture for the living room, vintage (or vintage inspired) oven for kitchen and cozy wood stove for the old chimney.
-We’re looking forward to giving the bathrooms that turn of the century farmhouse style.
+I spent many hours in antique shops and on Facebook marketplace to find the perfect furniture for the living room, a vintage oven for kitchen, antique armoires, wool rugs, poster beds, quilts and lamps.
+We DIYed a hearth pad and found a cozy wood stove for the old chimney.
+We renovated two bathrooms to give them that turn of the century farmhouse style.

 But, there was no way we were going start back at the very beginning of the renovating journey.

 We decided instead to hire out all the painting and refinishing the floors.
 I am so glad we did!
 I feel like those simple steps propelled us about 5 years ahead.
-We now have a blank canvas with which to bring in our own style, and I don’t feel like we are starting all over with a fixer upper.
+After that we had a blank canvas with which to bring in our own style, and I don’t feel like we are starting all over with a fixer upper.
 Hallelujah!

-Here is a quick peek at what we have finished so far, one year in!
+Here is a quick peek at what we have finished so far, three years in!